Kinetik Control: Lack of Divine Inspiration (2007–2008)

 After the positively received EP, Tweak and Dexter begun writing new material for their debut album, Lack of Divine Inspiration.
-In 2007 Kinetik Control inked a deal with Bonnier Amigo Music Group and the recordings of the debut album, Lack of Divine Inspiration, were initiated in October 2007.
+In 2007 Kinetik Control signed a deal with Bonnier Amigo Music Group and the recordings of the debut album, Lack of Divine Inspiration, were initiated in October 2007.
 The album was recorded in Studio Kinetik and in Finnvox-studios.
 The album was released in Finland in May 2008.

 The song "Vanguard of the New World" was released as a single on 18 November and on its release week it topped both the Official Finnish Download Chart and the Official Finnish Single Chart.
 A music video for the song was also filmed.
 In Autumn 2008 the band made a distributing contract with CMM Marketing / Enorm Music and Lack of Divine Inspiration was released in Europe 28 October 2008.
 During the latter part of the year 2008 the band played shows extensively in Finland.